darianrosebrook/kokoro-onnx-raycast-api/README.md

 ## Installation

+### Python Version Support
+- **Python 3.8 - 3.12**: Full compatibility with standard installation
+- **Python 3.13**: Full compatibility with automatic dependency resolution (see [Python 3.13 Guide](./docs/python-3.13-compatibility.md))

 ### Automated Quickstart
 Get up and running with a single command.
 This script handles all dependencies, model downloads, and environment setup.

 ```bash
 ./setup.sh
 ```
-> **Note**: On the first run, you may see a message about ORT conversion.
-This is a one-time optimization step that makes subsequent startups much faster.
+> **Note**: The setup script automatically detects Python 3.13 and uses optimized dependency installation to avoid compilation issues.
+On the first run, you may see a message about ORT conversion - this is a one-time optimization step that makes subsequent startups much faster.

 ### Manual Installation
 If you prefer to install manually, follow these steps: